XingtongGe/xingtongge.github.io/_pages/about.md

 Hi, there! 👋

-This is Xingtong Ge, an incoming PhD student at the Hong Kong University of Science and Technology.
+This is Xingtong Ge, a 1st-year PhD student at the Hong Kong University of Science and Technology.
 <!-- Before that, I was an an algorithm researcher at SenseTime Research. -->
 <!-- This is Xingtong Ge, an algorithm researcher at the Basemodel Group, SenseTime Technology. -->